Battle of Carrhae (296)

 The Battle of Carrhae, also known as the Battle of Callinicum, took place in 296 or 297, after the invasion of Mesopotamia and Armenia by the Sasanian king Narseh.
 The battle took place between Carrhae (Harran) and Callinicum (al-Raqqah) and was a victory for the Sasanians.
 Narseh attacked with forces recruited from the Euphrates frontier.
 He managed to defeat his opponent by good timing.

 Galerius and Tiridates III of Armenia escaped with a remnant of their forces.
 Galerius met Diocletian in Antioch.
 Eutropius and Theophanes the Confessor have recorded versions of a celebrated story regarding a public humiliation of Galerius by Diocletian, though the latter retained Galerius in command.

 Diocletian later sent reinforcements for Galerius, and the latter managed to defeat the Sassanids two years later at the Battle of Satala.

 Roman Campaign

 During 296, a war ignited between Sasanian Persia and the Roman Empire.
 Shah Narseh who led the Sasanian’s invaded Rome’s state in west Armenia.
 This conquest leads on to Mesopotamia and Orhoene.
-However, despite the countless victories over the Roman's, Narseh halted further conquest.
+However, despite the countless victories over the Romans, Narseh halted further conquest.

 Domitius Domitianus

 297 Egypt, Domitius self-appointed himself as emperor of Egypt.
 He received support from Achilleus which lead him to becoming emperor.
-This event made Diocletian to leave his campaign with his commander Galerius, and marched to Egypt when he then swiftly took out Domitianus.
-This led Galerius to command during the second battle of Carrhae which ended in defeat for the Romans.
+This event made Diocletian leave his campaign with his commander Galerius and march to Egypt where he then swiftly took out Domitianus.
+This left Galerius commanding during the second battle of Carrhae which ended in defeat for the Romans.
 After his quick victory Diocletian then executed every traitor against his empire and slaughtered people in the city.